Guides, Examples and Vocabularies

 Reasons to use FSD's free of charge archive services:

-- The FSD is a trusted repository: it has received the international Data Seal of Approval (DSA) certificate in 2014 and the CoreTrustSeal certificate in 2017.
+- The FSD is a trusted digital repository: it has received the international Data Seal of Approval (DSA) certificate in 2014 and the CoreTrustSeal certificate PDF in 2017 and 2020.

 - The FSD assigns persistent URN identifiers (PIDs) to all archived datasets.